 Risky choice task.
 Next, participants were presented with a risky choice task (see Figure 1B for an example).
 Both affect conditions (affect-rich vs. affect-poor; presented as separate blocks) involved 30 structurally equivalent choice problems, resulting in 60 trials overall.
 To ensure structural equivalence between affect-rich and affect-poor choice problems, the affect-poor choice problems were constructed by replacing the side effects in the medical lotteries (i.e., the affect-rich condition) with each participant’s indicated monetary equivalents (WTP) in the monetary evaluation task.
 Figure 1 shows an example of this: if a participant indicated in the monetary evaluation task that they would be willing to pay 40€ more for a packet of medication that would not result in insomnia, then the affect-rich option, in which medication A would entail a 10% probability of experiencing insomnia, would have an equivalent affect-poor option in which a person has a 10% of losing 40€.
 The choice problems were taken from Popovic et al. (2019) and Suter et al. (2016) and involved a wide range of probabilities, ranging from 0.3% to 100%.
 They were created such that the occurrence of choice problems with a dominant option (i.e., where an option’s outcome was both less aversive and less probable) would be minimized.
 The order in which the affect-rich and affect-poor conditions were presented was counterbalanced across participants.
 They then received an introduction to the task and worked on a practice phase where they completed five trials of each condition.
-The time pressure group was instructed to make their decisions as fast as possible, while the no time pressure group was instructed to take their time making the decisions.
+The time pressure group was instructed to give their responses in the risky choice tasks as fast as possible, while the no time pressure group was instructed to take their time making the choices.
 In each trial of the affect-rich condition, people choose between two medications, each resulting in a side effect with a given probability.
 In the affect-poor condition, participants chose between two monetary loss lotteries.
 Between trials, there was a 1−2s jittered intertrial interval.

-As we were also interested in measuring participants’ perceived stress at baseline and after each condition of the risky choice task, participants were first asked to rate how stressed they currently felt on a scale from 1 (= not at all) to 5 (= extremely), before beginning the risky choice task.
-After each part of the risky choice task, participants provided another stress rating and could take a self-timed break.
+As we were also interested in measuring participants’ perceived stress across the experiment, participants were asked to rate how stressed they currently felt on a scale from 1 (= not at all) to 5 (= extremely) at three time points: right before the risky choice task (baseline) and right after completing the affect-rich choice task and after the affect-poor risky choice task.
+After each part of the risky choice task (i.e., affect-rich vs. affect-poor), participants could take a self-timed break.
 The stress ratings allowed us to explore whether the time pressure manipulation had a general effect on the perceived stress and whether there were differences in perceived stress after performing the affect-rich and affect-poor choice problems.

 Affective evaluation task.
-In the third and final task (see Figure 1C), participants were presented with each of the possible outcomes from the risky choice task, from both affect-rich and affect-poor conditions, and asked to indicate how upset they would feel if they were to experience the outcome (on a 10-point Likert scale: 1 = not at all upset, 10 = extremely upset)
+In the third and final task (see Figure 1C), participants were presented with each of the possible outcomes from the risky choice task, from both the affect-rich and the affect-poor conditions, and asked to indicate how upset they would feel if they were to experience the outcome (on a 10-point Likert scale: 1 = not at all upset, 10 = extremely upset)

 [insert Figure 1]